Dennery, Saint Lucia

 We asked people if there is a lot of crime.
 They answered:

 "As an AI, I don't have real-time data, but as of the last available information, Dennery, like many other places, experiences its share of crime.
 However, it's important to note that crime rates can vary and are influenced by many factors.
 It's always recommended to check the most recent and local sources for the most accurate information.
-Dennery is generally known for its vibrant culture and natural beauty, but like any location, it's advisable for residents and visitors to take standard precautions to ensure their safety," wrote one member in Dennery.
+Dennery is generally known for its vibrant culture and natural beauty, but like any location, it's advisable for residents and visitors to take standard precautions to ensure their safety," said one expat in Dennery.

 About the Author